owehbeh/Rocking-AWS-Serverless-A-Real-World-Guide-Notes/readme.md

 - Go to debugging and error handling
 - Enable active tracing
 - For extra debugging, you have to import the X-Ray SDK inside Lambda Function and specify in code where and when to log

+# 6️⃣ AWS CLI
+## Cloud9
+A cloud IDE for writing, running, and debugging code
+## Cloudshell
+A browser-based shell that gives you command-line access to your AWS resources in the selected AWS region.
+AWS CloudShell comes pre-installed with popular tools for resource management and creation.